camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-3.markdown

 ```

 Emacs Lisp docstrings come after the argument list but *before* the
 `interactive` declaration, if there is one.
-(For Clojure people -- this is an
-important difference.)
-Emacs Lisp docstrings conventionally mention arguments in
+Emacs Lisp docstrings conventionally
-all capital letters.
-When viewing the documentation for a function, arguments
+mention arguments in all capital letters (e.g. `FILENAME`).
+When viewing the
-mentioned this way are highlighted automatically.
+documentation for a function, arguments mentioned this way are highlighted
+automatically.

-You can add hyperlinks to other Emacs lisp functions or variables using the
+You can add hyperlinks to other Emacs Lisp functions or variables using the

 ```
 `symbol-name'
 ```

 syntax.
-These days you can also use curved single quotes instead, but figuring
+These days you can also use *curved* single quotes instead, but figuring
-out how to type them involves effort, so I stick with the backtick-single-quote
+out how to type them involves too much effort, so I stick with the
-convention, which is the one you'll encounter most commonly in the wild.
+backtick-single-quote convention, which is the one you'll encounter most
+commonly in the wild.

 Try it yourself! `C-h f cam/preview-markdown` to view the documentation for
 the function `cam/preview-markdown`.